OmiStar/omiStar/README.md

-# Hi, I'm OmiStar 👋
+# Hi, I'm Omkar Gandhi 👋

 ✨ Welcome to my GitHub profile! ✨

 ## About Me
-I am an **Aspiring Data Engineer & Analyst** with hands-on experience in cloud data solutions and analytics.
+I am an **Aspiring Business Analyst/Data Engineer & A Data Analyst** with hands-on experience in cloud data solutions and analytics.
 Passionate about **building scalable data pipelines, automating workflows, and turning raw data into actionable insights**.
 Currently **open to work** and excited to collaborate on challenging projects! 🚀